tivac/xstate-component-tree/README.md

 ## Advanced Usage

-You can dynamically load components using whatever functionality you like via the `load` key.
+You can dynamically load components or props using whatever functionality you like via the `load` key.
 To load components asynchronously return a promise or use `async`/`await`.

 ```js
     // ...